kaisan1994/frontend-project/README.md

 - Maps JavaScript API
 - Places API

-4. Create an `.env` file in the root directory.

 5. Replace `<YOUR GOOGLE MAP API KEY>` with your Google Map API key.

 ** It requires credit card to create an API key, but Google offers some credit limit which